tsherif/space-shooter.c/ARCHITECTURE.md

 #### Web

-Hiding the cursor on the Web is straightforward using the [CSS cursor property](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) on the canvas elevent.
+Hiding the cursor on the Web is straightforward using the [CSS cursor property](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) on the canvas element.

 Entering fullscreen mode on the Web is somewhat awkward for a few reasons:
 - Browser policy that fullscreen can only be entered a user input callback.